bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 always welcome!
 For example, it’s okay to leave some general comments or feedback, while also saying that you don’t have enough knowledge to approve the changes.
 The author can ask for another review from someone else, and there’s nothing wrong in having two reviewers on a PR.

+While we mostly use an asynchronous review process, please don't hesitate to schedule a meeting with the author to discuss the changes.
+While asynchronous communication can be useful, it incurs a time penalty which can drag out the review process.
+Sometimes setting up a short call to discuss the changes can potentially save a lot of time.

 :::info Note